BobGerman/Ignite24-Labs/LAB-446/instructions.md

 1. In the message box, replace **<role>** with a job title, for example, +++Senior Software Engineer+++, and send the message.

-The prompt suggestions can also be seen when the user opens the bot for the first time.
+The prompt suggestions can also be seen when the user opens the agent for the first time.

 Continuing in the web browser: